DeveloperMetrics/DevOpsMetrics/README.md

   - How does it work?
 We look at the number of successful pipeline runs and match it with Pull Requests
   - Assumptions/things we can't currently measure:
     - The project is using a git flow with Pull Requests.
-    - We are measuring the commit duration time in the pull requests.
+    - We are measuring the commit duration time in the pull requests, and add this to the average build time for the same time perdio.
     - We measure the time between commits in the Pull Request.
 If the duration between commits is 5 days, the lead time for changes is 5 days.
 We may need to consider the wait time for policies/reviews/etc in Pull Requests too.
     - Commits force-pushed to master are not currently captured.
-The build deploys to production [No screenshot yet]
+    - The build deploys to production
+[No screenshot yet]

 # Architecture